 Netherlands (Amsterdam), Norway (Oslo),

 Poland (Kraków, Warsaw), Portugal (Faro, Funchal, Lisbon, Ponta Delgada, Porto),

 Slovenia (Ljubljana), Spain (Alicante, Almería, Bilbao, Barcelona, Fuerteventura, Granada, Ibiza, La Palma, Lanzarote, Las Palmas, Madrid, Málaga, Menorca, Murcia, Oviedo/Gijón, Palma de Mallorca, Santiago de Compostela, Seville, Tenerife, Valencia), Sweden (Gothenburg, Stockholm, Östersund), Switzerland (Basel-Mulhouse-Freiburg, Geneva, Zürich),

 Turkey (Antalya, Bodrum/Milas, Dalaman, İzmir),

 UK (Aberdeen, Belfast, Birmingham, Bournemouth, Bristol, Edinburgh, Glasgow, Inverness, Liverpool, London, Manchester, Newcastle upon Tyne, Southampton).

 You are allowed to take one cabin bag on board.
 Your easyJet cabin bag’s dimensions should not exceed 56 x 45 x 25 cm (wheels included).

 Flexi, Upfront, Extra Legroom passengers and easyJet Plus cardholders can bring an additional bag - a personal item.
 It can be a handbag or a laptop bag.
-It must fit under the seat 45 x 36 x 20 cm.
+It must fit under the seat, max dimensions - 45 x 36 x 20 cm.

 Checked baggage is not included in the price of standard tickets but is included in the price of Flexi passenger tickets (one bag, max 23 kg).